 - 20 minutes on high for chickpeas that have been soaked.

 Madhur Jaffrey has a note at p.
 20 of Madhur Jaffrerey’s Instantly Indian Cookbook that unsoaked chickpeas can be cooked in an Instant Pot set for 50 minutes of high pressure in the pressure cooking program.

-The recipes are fine for cooked chickpeas – either canned or cooked at home.
 In an Instant Pot, I would cook the legumes first, set them aside, wipe the pot, do the recipe as written and add the cooked chickpeas and give them the three minutes on high to cook some of the flavour into the cooked chickpeas.